-London Intelligence is researched and written by Paul Coleman (above), a writer, journalist and Londoner.
+London Intelligence is researched and written by Paul Coleman, the journalist, writer and Londoner.

-Since 2009, London Intelligence’s investigative journalism and analysis has focused on the challenges faced by Londoners and their communities as the city’s political economy constantly changes.
-London Intelligence’s website, blog and social media platforms specialise in housing, regeneration and infrastructure – and their impacts on Londoners.
+Paul first published London Intelligence as a blog in 2009.
+Paul’s investigative journalism and analysis – published on www.londonintelligence.co.uk – focuses on the challenges faced by Londoners and their communities as the city’s political economy constantly changes.
+For instance, London Intelligence’s website, blog and social media specialise in housing, regeneration and infrastructure – and their impacts on Londoners.

-He also co-edited The Runnymede Bulletin, the monthly magazine of the Runnymede Trust think-tank, and King’s Cross-Brunswick Community News, a monthly newspaper serving local people living in the neighbourhoods of King’s Cross, Somers Town, Brunswick and Holborn.
+Paul also co-edited The Runnymede Bulletin, the monthly magazine of the Runnymede Trust race relations think-tank, and King’s Cross-Brunswick Community News, a monthly newspaper serving local people living in the neighbourhoods of King’s Cross, Somers Town, Brunswick and Holborn.

 Paul began his journalism career at the Caribbean Times, a weekly newspaper serving Britain’s black communities.

 As a member of the National Union of Journalists since the 1980s, Paul abides by the NUJ’s Code of Conduct.

 Paul is a member of the London Freelance Branch of the NUJ, the union’s largest branch.

 He plays classical guitar in his spare time.